rozmansi/WLANSetEAPUserData/README.md

 # WLANSetEAPUserData
 Windows helper utility to set user data for a given WLAN profile

+Binary downloads and change-logs can be found on the [project's release page](https://github.com/rozmansi/WLANSetEAPUserData/releases).

 ##Usage
 ```
 WLANSetEAPUserData <profile> <flags> <user data URI>